fzambroni/Toolbox/README.md

 # Ortems Toolbox

-**Ortems Toolbox** é uma aplicação Windows criada em AutoIt para montar, revisar, validar e importar dados de demonstração em uma base **Ortems SQL Server**.
+**Ortems Toolbox** is a Windows application built with AutoIt to create, review, validate, and import demonstration data into an **Ortems SQL Server** database.

-A ferramenta substitui o fluxo antigo baseado em planilha macro, oferecendo uma interface tabulada para cadastro de calendários, máquinas, operações, roteiros, itens, BOM, ordens de produção, recursos secundários, capacidade e movimentos de estoque.
-Depois que os dados são preenchidos, o app gera um script SQL estruturado e pode executá-lo diretamente no banco conectado.
+The tool replaces the older macro-based spreadsheet workflow with a tabbed interface for maintaining calendars, machines, operations, routings, items, BOMs, work orders, secondary resources, capacity data, and inventory movements.
+Once the data is prepared, the application generates a structured SQL script and can execute it directly against the connected database.

-> ⚠️ **Uso recomendado:** bases de demonstração, treinamento, sandbox ou ambientes clonados.
-Não execute em banco produtivo sem backup, revisão do SQL gerado e validação com o responsável pelo ambiente.
+> ⚠️ **Recommended use:** demo, training, sandbox, or cloned environments.
+Do not run this tool against a production database without a backup, a full review of the generated SQL, and validation from the environment owner.

 ---

-## Visão geral
+## Overview

-O Toolbox foi pensado para acelerar a preparação de bases Ortems, especialmente quando é necessário criar rapidamente um cenário de planejamento para demo, treinamento, prova de conceito ou validação funcional.
+The Toolbox was designed to speed up the preparation of Ortems databases, especially when a planning scenario needs to be created quickly for a demo, training session, proof of concept, or functional validation.

-Principais objetivos:
+Main goals:

-- reduzir a dependência de planilhas Excel com macros;
+- reduce dependency on Excel macro workbooks;
-- facilitar a criação de dados Ortems consistentes;
+- make Ortems demo data easier to create and maintain;
-- validar referências antes da importação;
+- validate references before importing data;
-- gerar SQL de forma rastreável;
+- generate traceable SQL scripts;
-- permitir importação/exportação em workbook Excel para round-trip;
+- support Excel workbook import/export for round-trip editing;
-- preservar as Work Orders em estado **lançável**, sem pré-criar registros de WIP/lançamento.
+- keep Work Orders in a **launchable** state, without pre-creating WIP/launch records.

 ---

-## Funcionalidades
+## Features

-### Conexão com SQL Server
+### SQL Server connection

-- Conexão com banco Ortems SQL Server.
+- Connects to an Ortems SQL Server database.
-- Suporte a:
+- Supports:
   - Windows Authentication;
   - SQL Server Authentication.
-- Exibição da connection string ativa.
+- Displays the active connection string.
-- Teste de conexão via `ADODB.Connection`.
+- Tests the connection using `ADODB.Connection`.
-- Ferramenta **Inspect Table** para visualizar colunas de uma tabela Ortems e ajudar no troubleshooting de diferenças de schema.
+- Includes an **Inspect Table** utility to view Ortems table columns and troubleshoot schema differences.

-### Seleção de módulos Ortems
+### Ortems module selection

-A aba **Modules** permite configurar o escopo funcional do cenário:
+The **Modules** tab defines the functional scope of the scenario:

-- **PS - Production Scheduling** ou **MP - Master Planning**;
+- **PS - Production Scheduling** or **MP - Master Planning**;
 - **SRP**;
 - **WO Links**;
 - **Complex Routings**;